Canada and the U.S.

 The Canada Plastics Pact (CPP)

-Canada becomes the 10th country to join the Global Plastics Pact network as part of The Ellen MacArthur Foundations New Plastics Economy initiative, all working towards a common vision for a circular economy for plastics.
+Canada were the 10th country to join the Global Plastics Pact network of 12 as part of The Ellen MacArthur Foundations New Plastics Economy initiative, all working towards a common vision for a circular economy for plastics.

 The U.S Plastics Pact